How to Show Tables in Oracle Database

 FROM user_tables;

-Show all tables accessible by the current user
+Show all tables accessible to the current user

 SELECT table_name